taking a step

 'We need to make messes in order to find out who we are.'

 If you know me, you know I like to shake things up a little, to make a focused, deliberate, mess.
 I have been doing this since I was 16.
-I went to meet an old teacher, Mr Trafford, few months ago.
+I went to meet an old teacher, Mr Trafford, a few months ago.
 I wanted to ask him what I was like, how did he deal with me given I had never studied design technology before — I had been told it was a boys subject, so no surprise it wasn't taught at my girls school.
 At a different school, Mr Trafford took a chance on me and I wanted to know why.
 When we met he said 'You were a breath of fresh air, you challenged us...
 Thats why we called you 'The Boss!'

 — Yes I am laughing out loud, and rolling my eyes, at that nickname! —